cysp/apollo-ios/docs/source/api/Apollo/classes/URLSessionClient.md

 - Parameters:
   - request: The request to perform.
-  - rawTaskCompletionHandler: [optional] A completion handler to call once the raw task is done, so if an Error requires access to the headers, the user can still access these.
   - completion: A completion handler to call when the task has either completed successfully or failed.

 - Returns: The created URLSession task, already resumed, because nobody ever remembers to call `resume()`.